pypa/virtualenv/docs/index.rst

 The ``--extra-search-dir`` option
 ---------------------------------

-When it creates a new environment, virtualenv installs either setuptools or distribute, and pip.
-The bundled version of these packages included in the ``virtualenv_support`` directory is used.
+.. note:: Currently, this feature only partially works for pip, not at all for setuptools, or distribute.
+For details, see `Issue #327 <https://github.com/pypa/virtualenv/issues/327>`_

-As an alternative, you can provide your own versions of setuptools, distribute and/or pip on the filesystem, and tell virtualenv to use those distributions instead of the ones in ``virtualenv_support``.
+This option allows you to provide your own versions of setuptools, distribute and/or pip on the filesystem, and tell virtualenv to use those distributions instead of the ones in ``virtualenv_support``.

 To use this feature, pass one or more ``--extra-search-dir`` options to virtualenv like this::

     $ virtualenv --extra-search-dir=/path/to/distributions ENV